Voting bill collapses, Democrats unable to change filibuster

 McConnell, who led his party in doing away with the filibuster's 60-vote threshold for Supreme Court nominees during Donald Trump's presidency, warned against changing the rules again.

 McConnell derided the "fake hysteria" from Democrats over the states' new voting laws and called the pending bill a federal takeover of election systems.
-He said doing away with filibuster rules would "break the Senate."
+He admonished Democrats in a fiery speech and said doing away with filibuster rules would "break the Senate."

 Manchin drew a roomful of senators for his own speech, upstaging the president's news conference and defending the filibuster.
-He said changing to a majority-rule Senate would only "add fuel to the fire" and the "dysfunction that is tearing this nation apart."
+He said changing to a majority-rule Senate would only add to the "dysfunction that is tearing this nation apart."

-Several members of the Congressional Black Caucus walked across the Capitol building for the proceedings.
+Several members of the Congressional Black Caucus walked across the Capitol for the proceedings.
 "We want this Senate to act today in a favorable way.
-But if it don't, we ain't giving up," said Rep. James Clyburn, D-S.C., the highest-ranking Black member of Congress.
+But if it don't, we ain't giving up," said Rep. Jim Clyburn, D-S.C., the highest-ranking Black member of Congress.

 Manchin did open the door to a more tailored package of voting law changes, including to the Electoral Count Act, which was tested during the Jan.
 6, 2021, insurrection at the Capitol.
 He said senators from both parties are working on that and it could draw Republican support.